tonylindeberg/pyscsp/README.md

 layer, as a linear combination of scale-normalized Gaussian derivative responses, as a basic concept for defining provably scale-covariant and scale-invariant deep networks.

+The paper (Lindeberg 2023) gives an in-depth treatment of different ways of approximating the Gaussian smoothing operation and the Gaussian derivative operators that underlie the computation of scale-space features.
+In this respect, this paper provides a theoretical foundation for many of the implementations in the pyscsp package.